steven-midgley/project_one/README.md

 - **Firas Obeid**: For providing guidance and support throughout the project.
 - **Kaggle**: For the dataset that served as a foundation for our analysis.
 - **OpenSky API**: For providing essential data to enhance our understanding of flight behavior.
+- **Team Members**: Special thanks to **Steven Midgley**, **Dane Larsen**, and **Leslie Barrera Dorantes** for their dedicated work and collaboration throughout the project.
+- **AI Boot Camp Instructors**: For their support, feedback, and encouragement during the course of the project.

+Additionally, we would like to acknowledge the use of key open-source tools and libraries, including:
+- **Flask**
+- **Folium**
+- **Pandas**
+- **Matplotlib**
+- **Pyodide**

-Additionally, we appreciate the collaborative environment fostered by our AI boot camp, which enabled us to work together effectively and learn from each other.
+We appreciate the collaborative environment fostered by our AI boot camp, which enabled us to work together effectively and learn from each other.

 Thank you to everyone who has contributed to this project’s success!